Ayushi1222/Articulation-Meter/README.md

 ## 🙏 Acknowledgements

 - The TED Talks organization for providing invaluable data
-- OpenAI for GPT models that aided in content analysis
 - The open-source community for the various libraries and tools used in this project

 <p align="center">Made with ❤️ by TECHAMID</p>